 This section will soon be updated with the latest COVID-19 information for this destination.

 The dry season in the Philippines runs from December to April, making it a popular time for divers.
 May and November are transitional months with air temperatures climbing.
 June to September is the wet season, as the weather becomes stormier.
 The Philippines dive resorts are typically well sheltered from the worst, but you can expect to experience rain showers.

-As standard, our holidays to Philippines are quoted with London departures.
+Our holidays to the Philippines can be quoted with most major airlines.
 We are however able to book most major airlines.
-Popular options for the Philippines include Cathay Pacific (40kgs hold allowance), Singapore airlines, Qatar, Emirates, Malaysian, KLM and Etiad.
+Popular options for the Philippines include Cathay Pacific, Singapore airlines, Qatar, Emirates, Malaysian, KLM and Etiad.
 If you would like to depart from a different UK airport (eg. Glasgow/Edinburgh, Manchester, Birmingham or Gatwick) or have a specific airline you prefer to fly with, simply let us know in your booking request.
 A supplement may apply for regional departures.
 Times and any applicable supplements will be confirmed by your travel consultant before you finalise your holiday.
 If you wish to make your own flight arrangements to the Philippines, let us know and we can remove the cost of the international flights from your quote.
 We are unfortunately not able to redeem airmiles on your behalf.
 Please do not confirm any flight arrangements yourself before your holiday is confirmed by us.

 With a huge range of airlines to fly with, you can easily build in a stop over either on your way to or on your way back from the Philippines.
 Simply talk to your travel consultant about adding a stop over into your itinerary.